 - c.
-Implementation of a secure and efficient IT platform for the continuous support of business, operational and information generation processes. - The change management and tracking control process was implemented, in a centralized tool for the release of components to the Monex production systems - Indicators were installed to improve the ability to screen and detect problems in applications in order to increase their availability - The telephone infrastructure was reinforced against technological obsolescence risks and new services such as videoconferencing and monitoring were implemented to the entire network without relying on travel times and computer equipment support in the Headquarters. - The network infrastructure was updated to support the new voice services (IP telephony), data (WEB and mobile applications) and video (regional videoconferencing system) and to increase the availability of the network services and thus the availability of the applications - d.
+Implementation of a secure and efficient IT platform for the continuous support of business, operational and information generation processes. - Redundancy was increased to guarantee high availability in the communication links between Monex and Banco de México. - Implementation of connectivity to BIVA, supporting MULTICAST traffic, to enable the connection between BIVA and BMV Stock Exchanges. - The system for monitoring and automatic blocking of attacks on the Monex platform was strengthened, which prevents the theft of information and availability attacks on the platform and improves the performance thereof. - The network infrastructure was updated to support the new voice services (IP telephony), data (WEB and mobile applications) and video (regional videoconferencing system) and to increase the availability of the network services and thus the availability of the applications - d.
 Establishment and dissemination of a corporate culture based on ethical values as a framework of the relationships with clients, suppliers, employees, authorities and society in general.
-The most important items are: - To act in compliance with applicable regulations and in accordance with sound market practices - To ensure the clients' interests in order to generate confidence among them by means of a transparent, impartial and good faith performance - To provide the market with truthful and timely information in order to generate confidence in our counterparties - To safeguard clients' information and not to use or disclose privileged information - e.
+The most important items are: - To act in compliance with applicable regulations and in accordance with sound market practices - To ensure the clients' interests in order to generate confidence among them by means of a transparent, impartial and goodfaith performance - To provide the market with truthful and timely information in order to generate confidence in our counterparties - To safeguard clients' information and not to use or disclose privileged information - e.
+Adherence to the Global Code of Conduct for Exchange Market operations, in addition to the Code of Ethics of the Institution focused on the operations of our main line of business. - f.
 Independent processes for monitoring and evaluating the functioning and design of existing control schemes and timely response of the areas responsible for attention to identified shortcomings.

-Finally, in accordance with the relevant dispositions in the matter, each year the CEO has informed in writing to the Audit Committee and the Board of Directors, about the proper functioning of our internal control.
+Finally, in accordance with the relevant dispositions in the matter, each year the CEO has informed in writing to the Audit Committee and the Board of Directors about the proper functioning of our Internal Control System.

-e) Estimate, provisions or critical account reserves
+e) Estimates, provisions or critical account reserves

-Contingencies and y commitments undertaken
+Contingencies and commitments undertaken

 - 1. Lawsuits -Over the normal course of business, Monex and subsidiaries have been involved in certain lawsuits, which are not expected to significantly affect their financial position or future results of operations.
-Provisions have been recognized for those matters representing probable losses.
-As of December 31st, 2017, 2016 and 2015 Monex has contingency reserves for \$156, \$152 and \$21 million pesos respectively, which are included in "Sundry creditors and other accounts payable".
+Provisions have been constituted for those matters representing probable losses.
+As of December 31st, 2018, 2017 and 2016, Monex has contingency reserves for \$133, \$156 and \$152 million pesos respectively, which are included in "Sundry creditors and other payables".
 Monex management considers the reserve is reasonable in accordance with its internal and external legal counsel opinion. - 2.
-Administered loan portfolio As it is mentioned in Note 9 of the Audited Financial Statements the portfolio administered by Monex, derived from the sales made and equity held under the outline agreement executed with Ex-Im Bank and Pefco, is for the amount of \$20, \$22 and \$206 million pesos at December 31st, 2017, 2016 and 2015, respectively.
-In relation to this loan portfolio, Monex, has committed to assume all credit risks in the event of noncompliance with the terms agreed with Ex-Im Bank, regarding the documentation of each loan.
-The Management considers that the possibility of a refund to ExIm-Bank is unlikely. - 3.
-Connectivity service contract On December 17th, 2015, Monex through its subsidiary Monex Grupo Financiero, signed a contract with Alestra, S. de R.L. de C.V., for the provision of connectivity services; access to the Internet; security equipment; monitoring; platform execution; storage and restoration of information; management of applications and databases, among others.
-It will last 5 years.
-The estimated amount to be paid for the 5 years of service is \$135 million pesos.
-As of December 31, 2017, the paid amount ascended to \$56 million pesos, remaining an amount of \$79 million pesos for the next three years.
+Administered loan portfolio As it is mentioned in Note 9 of the Audited Financial Statements, the portfolio administered by Monex, derived from the sales made and equity held under the outline agreement executed with Ex-Im Bank and Pefco, amounts to \$10, \$20 and \$22 million pesos as of December 31st, 2018, 2017 and 2016, respectively.
+In relation to this loan portfolio, Monex has committed to assume all credit risks in the event of non-compliance with the terms agreed with Ex-Im Bank, regarding the documentation of each loan.
+The Management considers that the possibility of a refund to Ex-Im Bank is unlikely.